top of page

 Today, as a key member of A.S.H.
 (Ambient Sound Healing), Navarro performs improvised compositions on the Japanese Koto alongside Daoure Diongue's Senegalese Ngoni, accompanying Ellery Bryan's digitized 16mm films to create multimedia meditations on grief and cultural identity.

-In collaboration with his sibling, visual artist Kat Navarro, he explores their shared Filipino-American identity through installations like 'When You Arrive' at Towson University, featuring his original composition 'Kalapati' (2023).
+Navarro collaborates extensively with his sibling, visual artist Kat Navarro, composing scores that explore their shared Filipino-American identity.
+Their installation, 'When You Arrive,' showcased at Towson University's gallery, features his original composition 'Kalapati,' (2023) which weaves pre-colonial Filipino musical elements with contemporary Manila soundscapes and family oral histories.
 Their animated short 'Bug Box' (2022) earned recognition at the 2022 Sweaty Eyeballs Animation Festival and screened at the 2024 Maryland Film Festival.

-Mark was declared a finalist for the Bakers Artist Awards in 2023 through the Greater Baltimore Cultural Alliance.
+Mark was declared a finalist for the Bakers Artist Awards in both 2023 and 2025 through the Greater Baltimore Cultural Alliance.

 Navarro's journey is a commitment to harmonizing culture with contemporary expression.
 He continues to explore the metamorphic power of sound while seeking to enrich his own bonds and understanding the roots of his cultural heritage.